 For pups with hypothyroidism, kale may cause complications with thyroid function and interact with certain kinds of medication.

 If you’re concerned about your pup’s health and safety eating kale, don’t hesitate to reach out to a trusted veterinarian.
-They will be able to help with any health concerns surrounding your pup and their diet!

 What Kind of Kale Is Best for Dogs?